 Like this?
 Love the Tissington Trail through the Peak District National Park, a 13-mile (20km) former London and North Western Railway route linking Parsley Hay and Ashbourne, with bike hire available at both destinations.

 As a region dominated by waterways, the canals of the West Midlands offer a chance to discover some of its hidden gems.
-Whether visitors prefer to hire a rowing boat or explore via an organised boat tour, there are a range of options to choose from.
-Narrowboat tours operate from central Birmingham, taking visitors on a journey through the city’s industrial heritage, while river cruises in Stratford-upon-Avon allow them to see Shakespeare Country from a different perspective.
-They can even tuck into a unique dining experience aboard the restaurant boat, The Countess of Evesham.
+Whether you prefer to hire a rowing boat or explore via an organised boat tour, there are a range of options to choose from.
+Narrowboat tours operate from central Birmingham, taking you on a journey through the city’s industrial heritage, while river cruises in Stratford-upon-Avon allow you to see Shakespeare Country from a different perspective.
+You can even tuck into a unique dining experience aboard the restaurant boat, The Countess of Evesham.

 Like this?
 Love the 5.5-mile (9km) Art Trail along the Coventry Canal, which features works paying homage to the region’s rich industrial heritage.

 As the town synonymous with William Shakespeare, Stratford-upon-Avon houses many attractions related to the great playwright.
-The Explorer Pass by Shakespeare’s England provides access to the five fascinating family homes linked to the Bard, including his birthplace, New Place and Anne Hathaway’s Cottage.
+The Explorer Pass by Shakespeare’s England provides access to ten incredible attractions across Stratford-upon-Avon (including Shakespeare’s Schoolroom and Guildhall), Warwick, and the surrounding countryside.

 Like this?
 Love some of the other attractions in Warwickshire available with the pass, including Warwick Castle, Kenilworth Castle and the MAD Museum.

 The West Midlands is home to a number of car manufacturers, including Jaguar Land Rover.
-The firm’s main car factory can be found in Solihull, alongside a mix of off-road driving experiences which allow visitors to push the Land Rover’s capabilities to the limit.
-From a short taster session to a half- or full-day drive, visitors can test their obstacle handling at the Land Rover Solihull Experience as they take on a series of steep inclines, water wading and other challenging terrain.
+The firm’s main car factory can be found in Solihull, alongside a mix of off-road driving experiences which allow you to push the Land Rover’s capabilities to the limit.
+From a short taster session to a half- or full-day drive, you can test your obstacle handling at the Land Rover Solihull Experience as you take on a series of steep inclines, water wading and other challenging terrain.

 Like this?
 Love getting behind the scenes at this, one of the most advanced car manufacturing facilities in the world, when Factory Tours resume from autumn 2021.

-With miles of rolling countryside to enjoy, visitors can take to the skies to experience a birds-eye view of the West Midlands and its surrounds.
+With miles of rolling countryside to enjoy, why not take to the skies to experience a bird’s eye view of the West Midlands and its surrounds?
 Numerous companies provide hot air balloon trips across Staffordshire, Warwickshire and the West Midlands.
 Among them, Wickers World operates from the grounds of Shugborough Hall (near Stafford) and Trentham Gardens (close to Stoke-on-Trent), while High Road Balloons fly from Stratford-upon-Avon, as well as several other locations.